A scalable optimization approach for equitable facility location: Methodology and transportation applications: Background and Literature Review

+The goal is to replace the standard p-median objective function, given by \eqref{pmedobj}, with an alternative function.
+The new objective must adequately quantify the equitable access of our population without compromising computational scalability of the facility location model.
+Early attempts at this focused on protecting the worst-off residents.
+The traditional p-center model \citep{Hakimi1965-ay} minimizes the maximum distance that any resident must travel by introducing a single variable $z$ that captures the maximum distance:

-By minimizing the maximum distance, (p-Ctr) ensures that no individual is excessively far from a facility.
-However, while (p-Ctr) addresses the worst-case scenario, it does not address the experience of the whole community.
-That is, it does not consider the total distance traveled.
-This limitation results in solutions that appear equitable but fail to deliver the best possible service to the majority of residents.
-Additionally, (p-Ctr) does not scale to large problems as well as (p-Med).
+While the p-center model ensures no individual is excessively far from a facility, it ignores the experience of the majority of residents.
+Solutions that appear equitable by protecting the worst-off may provide poor service to the community as a whole.
+Additionally, the p-center model does not scale computationally to large problems as well as the p-median model.

-Both the $p$-center model and the $p$-median models can be viewed from the more general framework of Minkowski $p$-norm minimization.
-There is a well-established literature considering $p$-norm objectives within a combinatorial optimization model.
-They have been studied with equity as the goal as well as in many other contexts, and the approach has been used in the setting of facility location in addition to other optimization models; for examples see \cite{Karsu2015-cb} \cite{Olivier2022}, \cite{Gupta23}, and \cite{Xinying_Chen2023}.
-General $p$-norm optimization does not scale to large problems even as well as the $p$-center model.
+A natural extension is to minimize a convex combination of the two objective functions.
+Let $\gamma\in [0,1]$, then this appropriately termed ``p-centdian" model \citep{Halpern1976-fz} may be written as:

+The value of $\gamma$ allows the user to weight the average distance term and the maximum distance term in the objective function.
+However, $\gamma$ is not readily interpretable beyond the obvious that larger values lead to the max term taking on greater importance.
+Moreover, due to the inclusion of this term, the p-centdian does not scale computationally as well as the p-median model.
+Along with the p-median and p-center models, we computationally explore the p-centdian model in detail in Section \ref{sec:computational_study}.

+The Discrete Ordered Median Problem (DOMP) provides a general framework in which to view (p-Med), (p-Ctr), and (p-Ctdn).
+The objective function of the DOMP can be understood as minimizing a weighted sum of the distances from each resident to their closest open facility, i.e., for a resident located in area $r$, this distance is given by $\sum_{s\in S}d_{r,s}y_{r,s}$.
+The weight given to a particular resident is a penalty that depends on the position of $\sum_{s\in S}d_{r,s}y_{r,s}$ ordered relative to all other residents, and thus, accounts for equity.
+When all weights are equal, we obtain (p-Med), and at the other end of the spectrum, when all weights {\it not} corresponding to the resident traveling the furthest are set to zero, we obtain (p-Ctr).